masontuckett/masontuckett.xyz/content/projects/gpg.md

 Public keys are safe to distribute, but private keys should remain **PRIVATE**.

-Private keys are really, only functionally used for decryption, and making backups ensures that you have redudancy; only do this when transferring or restoring keys.
+Private keys are really only functionally used for decryption, and making backups ensures that you have redundancy; only do this when transferring or restoring keys.

 ### Importing Keys

-Typically, you will only import a recipient's public key—but you may also need to import redudant copies of private keys.
+Typically, you will only import a recipient's public key—but you may also need to import redundant copies of private keys.

 ```bash
 # Public key